werdnakof/DatabaseNotes/04_-_Storage.md

 - Once records are stored in sequence, in order to add a record in the middle of sequence, an overflow area is created in the Block header, the area stores pointers to data (which are added to the middle to sequence) and where they fit in the sequence

 ## Indirection: how to reference our records?
-- physical, indirect addressings.
+- physical vs indirect addressings.
 - trade off: flexibility (difficulty in moving records on insertion/deletion) vs cost of maintaining indirection

-Physical addressing
+Physical Addressing
 - Block id: device, cylinder, head, section
 - record id: (has everything Block id has) + offset in Block